 Seeing a client happy with their cosmetic tattooing results can be really rewarding.

-How much you earn as a permanent makeup artist (PMA)?
+How much you earn as a permanent makeup artist (PMUA)?

-The cosmetic makeup industry is a profitable, growing market.
-How much an artist can earn will depend on the decision on whether to be self-employed or work for someone else, as well as the marketing strategy and budget.
+How much you can earn as a PMU artist will depend on the decision on whether to be self-employed or work for someone else, as well as your marketing strategy, skills and budget.

-Working as a sole trader allows for flexible working hours and location, so income can vary greatly.
+Working as a sole trader allows for flexible working hours and location (multiple locations also), so income can vary greatly.
 If working for a salon, you will be limited to a pay rate or they may take a percentage, depending on your agreement.

 A successful artist can earn a 5 or 6 figure salary depending on their location, marketability, client base, qualifications, reputation and experience and whether they work for themselves or for an existing clinic / salon.